ceph/cn/README.md

-  cluster     Interact with a particular Ceph cluster s3          Interact with a particular S3 object server image       Interact with cn's container image(s) version     Print cn's version number help        Help about any command
+  cluster     Interact with a particular Ceph cluster s3          Interact with a particular S3 object server image       Interact with cn's container image(s) version     Print the version of cn help        Help about any command

 Flags: